russell-j-boag/TP-PM/README.md

 # TP-PM
-Evidence accumulation modelling of time pressure and prospective memory experiment using [DMC](https://osf.io/pbwx8/)
+Evidence accumulation modelling of an ATC conflict detection task performed with time pressure and prospective memory demand.

+Modelling was conducted using the [Dynamic Models of Choice (DMC)](https://osf.io/pbwx8/) software suite.